A simple bowl of tomato lentil dal is undeniably comforting. Reassuring flavours and ideal for batch cooking, freezing and sharing.

 250g dried red lentils, soaked in water, drained & rinsed

 1x 400g tin chopped tomatoes

 Few leaves fresh coriander

-Tip the dried red lentils into a bowl and pour over enough cold water to cover them.
-Leave the lentils to soak for 30 minutes, then drain and rinse.
+Tip the dried red lentils into a bowl and pour over enough boiled water to cover them.
+Leave the lentils to soak for at least 30 minutes, then drain and rinse.

-Heat the oil in a large high-sided pan over medium heat.
-Add the onion and cook, stirring often, until the onion starts to soften.
-Then add the garlic, ginger and stir.
-Tip in the diced carrot, garam masala, curry powder, tomato puree and red chilli (if using).
+Spoon in the garam masala, curry powder, tomato puree and red chilli (if using).
 Continue to cook, stirring occasionally, for 3 to 4 minutes -until you can smell the spice aroma.

-Tip the drained red lentils into the pan, stir, stock/water, kaffir lime leaves and salt, then simmer, leaving the spoon in and the lid partially on until the water is absorbed.
-Stir occasionally so it doesn’t stick to the pan.
+Tip the drained red lentils into the pan, stir and pour over the liquid stock/water, tinned tomatoes and coconut milk.
+Pop in the kaffir lime leaves and a good pinch of salt, grind of black pepper and then simmer, leaving the spoon in and the lid on partially ajar until the lentils are cooked.
+Stir occasionally so the dal doesn’t stick to the base of the pan.

-Serve with a spoonful of coconut yoghurt, fresh coriander leaves and chopped tomatoes.
+Serve with a spoonful of yoghurt, fresh coriander leaves and chopped tomatoes or along with flatbread.

 Any leftovers can be stored in an airtight container in the fridge.
 Eat within 3 days or freeze.